 How do we practice awareness on intention and purpose? – mental wellness and emotional intelligence.

-How do we acquire them? – practice and fitness.
+How do we acquire them? – practice and physical fitness.

 Working with a personal trainer provides powerful accountability and motivation.

-Depending on the hard and soft skills they are trained in, good personal trainers have the ability to coach you beyond your 60 minutes training session in the gym.
-What else does a personal trainer coach you on, other than the right exercises and programs tailored to your needs and abilities?
+Depending on the hard and soft skills they are trained in, good personal trainers have the ability to coach you beyond your 60 minutes of training sessions in the gym.
+What else does a personal trainer coach you on other than the right exercises and programs tailored to your needs and abilities?

 - body awareness – i.e. can you feel the muscles you’re trying to work? can you make the connection of muscles firing in different sequences? can you tell the difference between movement control and moving a limb from A to B?

-- ego awareness – i.e are you pushing that weight because you can’t bear the thought of not “progressing your numbers”? (rather than addressing movement mechanics and recovery-ability to channel progressing strength?).
+- ego awareness – i.e are you pushing that weight because you can’t bear the thought of not “progressing your numbers”? (rather than addressing movement mechanics and recovery-ability to channel progressing strength and physical fitness?).

 - ability awareness – i.e. are you forcing yourself into a position of flexibility that the nervous system is not yet primed for rather than conditioning the interconnected web of connective tissues, fascia, nervous system, neuroplasticity…and who knows what else researches will continue to learn about our amazing bodies?